 The District is faced with a similar economic environment as many of the other library districts are faced with.
-The District's elected and appointed officials considered many factors when setting the fiscal year 2021 budget, including anticipated costs for services, economy, and tax rates.
-The equalized assessed valuation (EAV) for the District for 2020 is \$666,760,383.
-That represents an increase in EAV of \$69,894,837 or 11.71% over the prior year's EAV.
+The District's elected and appointed officials considered many factors when setting the fiscal year 2022 budget, including anticipated costs for services, economy, and tax rates.
+The equalized assessed valuation (EAV) for the District for 2021 was not available as of the date of this report.